timescale/docs.timescale.com-content/getting-started/scaling-out.md

 As with normal hypertables, start by creating a regular table to hold the data, then transform it into a distributed hypertable.
-In contrast to when creating a normal hypertable, we use the function [`create_distributed_hypertable`][create_distributed_hypertable].
+In contrast to creating a normal hypertable, we use the function [`create_distributed_hypertable`][create_distributed_hypertable].